bradleyfalzon/gopherci/CONTRIBUTING.md

     - To migrate down, run `gopherci down`
 - Web server with public access (or via ngrok)

+The following interfaces have alternative implementations that can be used instead of the default:

+- Queue
+    - GCPPubSub: a Google Service Account with at least the `PubSub Admin` role, ensure `GOOGLE_APPLICATION_CREDENTIALS=file.json` is set.
+- Analyser
+    - Docker: Running Docker daemon and image `bradleyfalzon/gopherci-env:latest` pulled.

 # Test GitHub Integration

 - Register a new GitHub Integration with the following: